The lead shot transition: solid progress on the ground

 For lead shot the transition period has been extended from three to seven years before general restrictions take effect for hunting and outdoor target shooting.
 Lead shot can continue to be used by muzzle loaders, breech-loading guns, and modern replicas.

-There will also be an exemption for continued use of lead shot by active members of recognised federations at outdoor ranges that meet meeting risk management measures, this exemption being subject to review after 10 years.
+There will also be an exemption for continued use of lead shot by active members of recognised federations at outdoor ranges that comply with risk management measures, this exemption being subject to review after 10 years.

 The military and police are exempt from any lead ammunition restrictions.